JOSÉ TORRES-TAMA & ARTEFUTURO PRODUCTIONS

 About ALIENS:

-he anti-immigrant hysteria reached brutal proportions with the mass killings at an El Paso Walmart, and award-winning performance artist, published playwright and poet,
+In 2019, the anti-immigrant hysteria reached brutal proportions with the mass killings at an El Paso Walmart, and award-winning performance artist, published playwright and poet,

 José Torres-Tama takes on the haters in ALIENS, IMMIGRANTS & OTHER EVILDOERS.